Mridini31/Customer-segmentation/README.md

 ## 📑 About the Project

-This project performs **customer segmentation** using K-Means clustering, Hierarchical clustering, and RFM (Recency, Frequency, Monetary) analysis.
-The objective is to group customers based on their purchasing behaviour to aid targeted marketing strategies and personalised offers.
+This project is a customer analytics tool designed for e-commerce platforms.
+It uses machine learning clustering techniques to segment customers based on purchasing behavior.

+The system identifies groups such as high-value customers, frequent buyers, and at-risk customers, helping merchants understand their audience and design targeted marketing strategies.

 ---